plopgrizzly/adi_clock/README.md

 # adi_clock
-Rust library to control the CPU's Real-Time-Clock (RTC).
-Time operations, get the time, and animate smoothly.
+Rust library to control the CPU's Real-Time-Clock (RTC) and High Precision Event Timer (HPET).
+Time operations, get the time, sleep with precision, and animate smoothly.